GlobedGD/globed2/server/protocol.md

 `+` - encrypted packet.

-`!` - this is just a planned packet and there is no existing implementation, at all.
+`!` - this packet is unused and may be removed completely in the future

-`?` - the handler needs to be looked into because some things were changed elsewhere that broke it

-`&` - structure exists but no implementation or handling

-`^` - handled server-side but no client implementation
+`^` - this packet is not fully functional and work needs to be done on either the client side or the server side

 i will probably forget to update this very often

-rn all question marks are regarding rooms

 ### Client